loader image

 However, as it is written, “What no eye has seen, what no ear has heard, and what no human mind has conceived” the things God has prepared for those who love him.
 1 Corinthians 2:9 NIV

 Isaiah 55:9 gives a statement of the incomprehensible wisdom of God saying, “For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.
 WEB” Our human experience and limited understanding prohibit us from fully understanding our heavenly Father.
 Paul, quoting Isaiah, places the reason of God above the reason and logic of mere men.
+The indescribable greatness of God or what no eye has seen is beyond the scope of human understanding.

-All The Work of God
+All the Work of God

 Similar to today, the people of Paul’s time placed high value on reason and human wisdom.
 The bible also encourages reason and thoughtfulness.
 However, God’s intelligence far exceeds human intelligence.
 As we read in Ecclesiastes 8:17, then I saw all the work of God, that man can’t find out the work that is done under the sun, because however much a man labors to seek it out, yet he won’t find it.
 Yes, even though a wise man thinks he can comprehend it, he won’t be able to find it.
 WEB”